Key Take-Homes from the KidLitVic 2017 Workshop: ‘It’s All About Your Brand’, presented by Lisa Berryman, HarperCollins Publishers Australia

 My internationally published books to date include both non-fiction (RPS, UK and US) and commercial fiction titles for adults (Bloomsbury, UK).
 These books are my absolute treasures, and stemmed from my simple, life-long passion for those pretty things we wear on our feet each day; and by being literally knocked off my feet by the extraordinary experience of first-time motherhood.
 You’ve probably guessed by now, that my writing career has no strategic plan, other to write about what I love!

 I very much enjoy writing for both adults and children.
-Recently, I’ve been focusing a lot of my writing energy on children’s book projects – having spent the past 13 years championing children’s literacy as a classroom story-writing facilitator, hospital literacy volunteer and Ambassador for Ardoch.
-I have several picture book and upper-middle grade fiction works in progress, so please do watch this space for news of publications.
+Recently, I’ve been focusing all of my writing energy on children’s book projects – having spent the past 13 years championing children’s literacy as a classroom story-writing facilitator, hospital literacy volunteer and Ambassador for Ardoch.
+I have several picture book and middle grade fiction works in progress, and am pleased to announce that my debut picture book will be published by Windy Hollow Books in early 2021.

 For more about my journey to publication and general background information, please visit my ‘About Me Q&A’page.
 And while I don’t profess to being a prolific blogger, I’ll share articles on this website as well as keep you up-to-date with my various author activities over on my Facebook Pagetoo.